wknd/ez-er-rkllm-toolkit2/README.md

 ## Compatibility and Testing

 Models converted using the Python 3.10 and RKLLM v1.1.1 packages do appear to be backwards compatible with the v1.1.0 runtime!
-So far, only (Llama 3.2 3B Instruct)[https://huggingface.co/c01zaut/Llama-3.2-3B-Instruct-rk3588-1.1.1/blob/main/Llama-3.2-3B-Instruct-rk3588-w8a8_g128-opt-0-hybrid-ratio-1.0.rkllm] has been tested.
-Check out (u/DimensionUnlucky4046)[https://www.reddit.com/user/DimensionUnlucky4046/]'s pipeline in this (Reddit thread)[https://www.reddit.com/r/RockchipNPU/comments/1gi2web/llama3_for_rk3588_available/]
+So far, only [Llama 3.2 3B Instruct](https://huggingface.co/c01zaut/Llama-3.2-3B-Instruct-rk3588-1.1.1/blob/main/Llama-3.2-3B-Instruct-rk3588-w8a8_g128-opt-0-hybrid-ratio-1.0.rkllm) has been tested.
+Check out [u/DimensionUnlucky4046](https://www.reddit.com/user/DimensionUnlucky4046/)'s pipeline in this [Reddit thread](https://www.reddit.com/r/RockchipNPU/comments/1gi2web/llama3_for_rk3588_available/)

 ## To do